CoderJoe82/unrpg/README.md

 # unrpg
 Me learning how to make an rpg game with pygame using a.i. but not only to make it, but teach me.

+V-0.0.7
+---
+-Finished (currently) CharacterClass and CharacterRace object.

 V-0.0.6
 ---
--Finished building out the inits for CharacterClass and CharacterRace -Started adding methods for both classes.
+-Finished building out the inits for CharacterClass and CharacterRace.
+-Started adding methods for both classes.
 More methods are next on the list.

 V-0.0.5
 ---
--Added .json files for a few weapons of sevearl types for level 1 - 10 -Added a .json file for shields.
+-Added .json files for a few weapons of sevearl types for level 1 - 10.
+-Added a .json file for shields.
 -Added a CharacterClass class to hold data to pass through to create any character we could want later, including the player. (no methods yet.
 That's next.)